BeanGreen247/ArchLinux-KDE-Plasma-setup-script/vfio-readme.md

 echo $pass | sudo -S systemctl set-property --runtime -- init.scope AllowedCPUs=1,7
 ```

-this script will be launched befor running the VM for optimal performance, leaving ounly 2 cores with our Linux env
+this script will be launched before running the VM for optimal performance, leaving ounly 2 cores with our Linux env

 keyboard and mouse passthrough time
 ```